-This privacy notice explains how we collect, store and use personal data about the Trust's Learning Partnership participants.
+This privacy notice explains how we collect, store and use personal data about the Trust's facilitators.

 HISP also acts as a delivery partner for some of its delivery.
-One of our principal roles and responsibilities in training delivery is to:
+As a delivery partner, some of our principal roles and responsibilities in training delivery is to:

-- Select appropriately qualified and experienced participants to participate in the programmes. - Ensure participants attend central online induction and training delivered by facilitators. - Provide all participants with development feedback.
+- Select appropriately qualified and experienced facilitators to deliver sufficient highquality training to meet the program objectives and participant needs - Ensure facilitators attend central online induction and training delivered by leads - Ensure sufficient facilitators are deployed to training events - Provide all facilitators with development feedback at least once per cohort